rlawrenc/cosc_304/labs/lab7/php/README.md

 ## Example 2

 [Example code](code/QueryMySQL.php) to query the workson database and return some answers in a table.
-Make sure that the url is `jdbc:mysql://cosc304.ok.ubc.ca/workson` and put in your user id and password.
+To query your local MySQL database, the url is `jdbc:mysql://cosc304.ok.ubc.ca/workson`.
+To query the COSC 304 database, the url is `jdbc:mysql://cosc304.ok.ubc.ca/workson` and put in your user id and password.
 There is also [sample code for SQL Server](code/QuerySQLServer.php).

 ## Example 3